Kiss me I am Irish…

 “…then choose for yourselves this day whom you will serve, whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the LORD.”
 Joshua 24:15 NIV

 I am all about learning about the man (St. Patrick) and his life, as I said earlier he has an amazing testimony…something which should be shared.
 What I am NOT willing to do is celebrate a man-made holiday that incorporates pagan symbols and traditions.
 I will NOT bring them into my house.
 I am Not willing to serve the gods of my ancestors.
 Especially when God himself gave us holy days to celebrate.
 Yes, as we are under grace and not law we are not required to celebrate the holidays in which God gave to the Israelites.
 However if I am going to celebrate a holiday I would much rather choose to celebrate those that God himself ordained…holy days that honor him, that point to his son Jesus and the redemption we have in him.

 I am NOT willing to compromise my faith!
 Following Jesus is not always the easiest path.

 And one more thought…what would St. Patrick himself think?
-If he knew that millions of people all over the world were celebrating him, would he agree?
-Do you really think that a man who spent his life pointing others to God would want men celebrating a man-made holiday with its roots in paganism honoring and glorifying him?
-Or perhaps would his heart be saddened to see all the pomp and circumstance that occurs during St. Patrick’s Day?
+If he knew that millions of people all over the world were celebrating him and not Christ, would he agree?
+Do you really think that a man who spent his life pointing others to God would want men celebrating a man-made holiday, with its roots in paganism honoring and glorifying him?
+Or perhaps his heart would be saddened to see all the pomp and circumstance that occurs during St. Patrick’s Day that is full of paganism?
 After all this life is NOT about us…it’s about Jesus!
 If we are going to lift anyone up, why not Christ?